-For the year ended December 31, 2013, two customers, both of them distributors and marketing partners of the Company, accounted for approximately 69% of the Company's revenues during the year, and 72% of its outstanding accounts receivable at year end.
-For the year ended December 31, 2012, these same two customers accounted for a total of 62% of the Company's revenues during the year, and 52% of its outstanding accounts receivable at year end.
+For the year ended December 31, 2014, two of the Company's distributors and marketing partners accounted for 64.7% of the Company's revenues during the year, and 56.3% of its outstanding accounts receivable at year end.
+For the year ended December 31, 2013, two of the Company's distributors and marketing partners, one the same as in 2014, and the other different, accounted for a total of 69% of the Company's revenues during the year, and 72% of its outstanding accounts receivable at year end.